Onelink Wireless Talking Battery Operated Smoke & CO Alarm

 First Alert's series of Onelink Wireless Talking Battery Operated Smoke & CO Alarms effectively eliminates the need for a wired connection and operates entirely on batteries.
 The latest advancement in a series celebrated for its intuitive use of technology, the Onelink collection offers an abundance of options when it comes to creating the ideal safety network.
 Wirelessly interconnectivity allows you to connect up to 16 OneLink alarms within your home!
 Voice can easily be programmed for alarm's location within your home. (this feature comes with 11 pre-programmed choices) Voice also notifies which hazard is being detected.
 If the alarm set in your kitchen senses smoke, all of your Onelink alarms will announce: "Warning, evacuate!
 Smoke in the Kitchen!"
 This feature allows for the maximum in whole home protection.

 Onelink Wireless Talking Battery Operated Smoke & CO Alarms utilize an Electrochemical Sensor that allows for optimal efficiency in detecting carbon monoxide.
 The realization of Photoelectric Smoke Sensing Technology will effectively reduce the number of nuisance alarms triggered by cooking smoke and shower steam.
 This alarm comes equipped with a Mute Button that serves the dual purpose of quickly silencing your alarm as well as testing its function.
-The combination of an End of Life Timer and an increased emphasis on the unit's 85db sound output establish peace of mind, while the inclusion of Dual Smoke and Carbon Monoxide Sensing all but guarantee the safest of experiences.
+The combination of an End of Life Timer and an increased emphasis on the unit's 85db sound output establishes peace of mind, while the inclusion of Dual Smoke and Carbon Monoxide Sensing all but guarantees the safest of experiences.
 This alarm carries a 5 year limited warranty and complies with UL217 and UL2034 Standards.

 This ONELINK wireless alarm is for you if: